-The Authority's performance management and reporting of performance management continues to be improved with a more focused Corporate Strategy, and setting of priorities supported by regular performance monitoring.
-Corporate performance is reported on a quarterly basis to senior managers via the Quarterly Performance Review framework and to Members through Scrutiny Committee.

-The Report sets out our achievements and demonstrates our performance in delivering our key priorities, strategic objectives and outcomes during the previous financial year.
+Performance management against our Corporate Strategy including The Plan, priorities and outcomes, is reported on a quarterly basis to senior managers via the Quarterly Performance Review framework and to Members through the Authority's Scrutiny Committee, via the report 'Analysis of Progress of Quarterly Performance against The Plan', which sets out our achievements and demonstrates our performance in delivering our key priorities, strategic objectives and outcomes during the previous financial year.

 The Authority has a Standards Committee which promotes high ethical standards amongst Members.
-This Standards Committee leads on developing policies and procedures to accompany the revised Code of Conduct for Members and is responsible for local assessment and review of complaints about members' conduct.
+This Standards Committee leads on developing policies and procedures to accompany the Code of Conduct for Members and is responsible for local assessment and review of complaints about members' conduct.